Healthy Lemon Poppyseed Muffins

 - 1 egg

-- 1/3 cup butter or coconut oil, melted and cooled.
+- 1/3 cup avocado oil (can sub butter or coconut oil)

 Instructions

-- Pour the dry ingredients into the wet and mix until combined.
+- Add the flour, baking powder, baking soda and salt into the bowl of wet ingredients and gently mix just until combined.
+Don’t overmix.

 - Spoon the batter into the muffin pan filling 3/4 of the way full.